A formula for $p$-completion by way of the Segal conjecture: Preliminaries

 The arithmetic fracture square immediately implies that

 If $S$ is a $p$-group, then $\Sinf BS \simeq (\Sinf BS)^{\wedge}_{p}$ so

 When the prime is clear from context and $X$ is a space, we will write

-for the $p$-completion of the suspension spectrum with a disjoint basepoint.
+for the $p$-completion of the suspension spectrum with a disjoint basepoint and, if $X$ is pointed, $\Sinfh X$ for $(\Sinf X)^{\wedge}_{p}$, the $p$-completion of the suspension spectrum.

-Let $S \subset G$ be a Sylow $p$-subgroup.
-Since $\Sinfpp BG$ is a retract of $\Sinfpp BS$ and because maps to $p$-complete spectra factor through the $p$-completion, the restriction along the inclusion induces an injection

 There are several notions of $p$-completion for spaces.
 These were developed in \cite{Bousfield}, \cite{BousfieldKan}, \cite{Sullivan1}, and \cite{Sullivan2}.
 For a space such as $BG$, these notions all agree and there is a simple relationship between the stable $p$-completion and the unstable $p$-completion.
-Since it is difficult to find a proof of this fact in the literature, we provide a complete proof.
+Since it was difficult to find a proof of this fact in the literature, we provide a complete proof.
+Note that, since this paper was first made available, this folklore result has also appeared in \cite{BB}.

 \begin{proposition} Let $G$ be a finite group.
 There is a canonical equivalence

 \end{proposition} \begin{proof} It follows from \cite[VII.4.3]{BousfieldKan} that the unstable homotopy groups $\pi_*(BG^{\wedge}_{p})$ are all finite $p$-groups.